 Seven months later, the large vessel and its living cargo lodged itself in a cleft on Mount Ararat, and for three months the waters continued to drain outward into the seas.

 After spending about a year on the boat, Noah released a dove, but it too returned.
 He rereleased the dove seven days later, and this time the dove returned with an olive leaf in its beak.
 After another seven days, he released the dove for the third time.
 Noah never saw the dove again.

 Noah and his family decided it was safe to disembark from the great boat.
 They had lived in the floating house for a year and two months, and by that time, their claustrophobia was full blown.

 Noah gathered the seven pairs of split-hooved animals, as well as the seven pairs of birds.
-Instead of using them for clothing or some other resource, he built an altar and incinerated them as a sacrifice.
+Instead of using them for clothing or some other needful resource, he built an altar and incinerated them as a sacrifice.

 Then God ordained a sign of his promise.
-“Whenever you see a rainbow,” he said, “remember that I’ll never again destroy the earth because of human evil.”
+“Whenever you see a rainbow,” He said, “remember that I’ll never again destroy the earth because of human evil.”

 Inspiration: Genesis 7-9